vladpetyuk/vladpetyuk.github.io/blog/_posts/2015-11-18-one_sample_t-test.md

 Hence, our doubt that the mean of the sample is actually not any different from the NULL value can be posed in a more quantitative way.
 That is:

-*What is the probability of achieving as big or more extreme t-statistic for a sample with the mean equal to the NULL mean?*
+_**What is the probability of achieving as big or more extreme t-statistic for a sample with the mean equal to the NULL mean?**_

-Let's calculate this probability directly by generating 1 million random samples with mean equal to zero.
+Let's calculate this probability directly by generating a large number of random samples with mean equal to zero.

 As a first step we'll generate random samples with mean equal to the NULL mean.
 The actual value of the standard deviation at this point does not matter.
 The t-statistic is scaled by the standard deviation anyway.

 {% highlight r %}
-N_simulations <- 1000000
+N_simulations <- 10000 #1000000
 sim_x <- replicate(N_simulations, rnorm(N,mu_null,sd=1))
 print(sim_x[,1:5])
 {% endhighlight %}